 How Much Energy Does My TV Use?

 This is a very good question and easy to answer.
 Energy Guide labels have been mandatory for about 10 years by the requirement of the FTC.
 This makes it easier for consumers to identify the energy system they will be using, as well as an estimate of the annual cost to run the TV.
-Energy Guide labels are black and yellow and they should are places on the back, bottom, or side of the TV.
+Energy Guide labels are black and yellow and they should be placed on the back, bottom, or side of the TV.

 You need to be aware of the fact that the label assumes you’ll have your TV on the default settings and on minimal to moderate usage.
 The actual price to run the television can be higher than what the label says, but not by a whole lot.